“They came and saw where Jesus was staying. And they stayed with Him; for it was about the tenth hour.” – John 1:39

 So let’s sum this up.
 Thus far, Jesus’ tactic basically reads something like this: “Hey, want to be my follower?
 I’m homeless!
 No seriously, I am more homeless than a stray dog, and have less possessions than the pigeons flying in your city square!
 Come follow me!”
 How’s that for a genius marketing ploy?

 And to “up the ante”, He even takes people to see for themselves where and how (very unglamorously) He lives.
 Huh??
 Not.
 Genius.
 Marketing.
 At.
 All.
 This goes contrary to our picture-perfect “look at how glamorous my life is so please follow me” Instagram-obsessed culture.
-But when “genius marketing” gives way to humble-authenticity, being real, and having the doors of one’s heart opened to receiving a real, personal invitation to something (or Someone) bigger than oneself – something in our hearts begins to stir; something that all those other facades previously kept neatly locked up within us, but could never begin to stir.
-But that stirring is the potential for brand new life being ignited within our souls.
+But when “genius marketing” gives way to humble-authenticity, being real, and having the doors of one’s heart opened to receiving a real, personal invitation to something (or Someone) bigger than oneself – something in our hearts begins to stir; some thing that all those other facades had previously kept neatly locked up within us, and could never begin to stir.
+That stirring is the potential for brand new life being ignited within our souls.

-“Now is the time for salvation,” we are reminded elsewhere in scripture.
+“Now is the time for salvation,” we are reminded elsewhere in scripture (2 Cor 6:2).
 We often find ourselves hiding so many wounds and resentments from our past that we simultaneously give into many worries and anxieties about our futures; but the power of inviting God into our present situation in the here and now is often underestimated.
 It is the one thing that can begin to heal our past and right our future.

 What was it about Jesus that attracted the first two apostles so much to the point that they’d be willing to leave it all behind at a moment’s notice, in that precise hour?